danatrace/continuousimprovement/README.md

-# Sandbox Continuous improvement from Dev to Production"
+# Continuous improvement from Dev to Production"
 <br>
 <br>